harshitpaunikar1/realtime-sales-signal-dashboard/.github/project-buildup-history.md

 - Task summary: Got stuck mid-afternoon and had to regroup — added inline comments in the dense sections — would have been confusing to revisit without them.
 - Deliverable: Wrapped it up properly this time.
+## 2024-04-20 - Day 9: Operational rules

+- Task summary: Spent an hour on Sunday afternoon revisiting the config.
+Found a value that was set wrong from an earlier experiment.
+Fixed and committed.
+- Deliverable: Small fix, clean result.